Skip to main content

 The exact values of the solutions are \(x=\dfrac{-6+\sqrt{52}}{2}\) and \(x=\dfrac{-6-\sqrt{52}}{2}\text{.}\)

-2. We use a calculator to approximate each solution.
+2. We can use a calculator to approximate each solution.

 \begin{align*} \dfrac{-6 + \sqrt{52}}{2} \amp \approx \dfrac{-6+7.21}{2} = 0.605\\ \dfrac{-6 - \sqrt{52}}{2} \amp \approx \dfrac{-6-7.21}{2} = -6.605 \end{align*}